-LAND USE AND/OR DEVELOPMENT REQUIRING ADVERTISEMENT EXEMPTED SIGN TYPE AND NUMBER (includes the change of posters on poster signs and applies to non-illuminated signs unless otherwise stated) MAXIMUM AREA OF EXEMPTED SIGN buildings exceeding three stories in height.
+LAND USE AND/OR DEVELOPMENT REQUIRING ADVERTISEMENT EXEMPTED SIGN TYPE AND NUMBER (includes the change of posters on poster signs and applies to non-illuminated signs unless otherwise stated) MAXIMUM AREA OF EXEMPTED SIGN (iii) Large development/re-development projects involving shopping centres, offices, or other buildings exceeding three stories in height.
 One sign as for i) above, and One additional sign showing the name of the project building.
 5m 2 10m 2 PROPERTY TRANSACTIONS Advertisement signs displayed for the duration of the period over which property transactions are offered and negotiated, as follows: (i) Dwellings One sign per street frontage for each property relating to the sale, leasing or impending auction of the property at or upon which the sign is or the signs are displayed.
 Each sign shall not exceed an area of 2m 2 (ii) Multiple dwellings, shops, commercial and industrial properties One sign as for (i) above Each sign shall not exceed an area of 5m 2 (iii) Large properties comprised of shopping centres, buildings in excess of four storeys, and rural properties in excess of 5ha One sign as for (i) above.
-Each sign shall not exceed an area of 10m^2 DISPLAY HOMES Advertisement signs displayed for the period which homes are on display for public inspection (i) One sign for each dwelling on display 2m 2 (ii) In addition to (i) above, one sign for each group of dwellings displayed by a single project builder giving details of the project building company and details of the range of dwellings on display.
+Each sign shall not exceed an area of 10m 2 DISPLAY HOMES Advertisement signs displayed for the period which homes are on display for public inspection (i) One sign for each dwelling on display 2m2 (ii) In addition to (i) above, one sign for each group of dwellings displayed by a single project builder giving details of the project building company and details of the range of dwellings on display.
 5m 2